FHIRType/workshop/persistent/README.md

 # Persistence Layer
 This section is for the jobs related to our database.
 ## QueryHelper
 QueryHelper class is in queryhelper .py file.
-You can see how to use that class for your query execution via tutorial.py file.
+You can see how to use that class for your query execution via main.py file under /persistent.
 ## Setup instruction (Local server)
 1. Install all required Python modules in `requirements.txt`.
 2. Install PostgreSQL with PgAdmin 4.